samaaron/book_mdar/book/source/Chapters/3_Getting_Started/1_Installing.markdown

 ## Installing Datamapper

 ***
-DataMapper is splitting into dm-core and dm-more
+_Note: DataMapper is splitting into dm-core and dm-more so this will be outdated soon_
 ***

     sudo gem install merb_datamapper